I got diagnosed at 33.

 What are the real symptoms of adult ADHD?

 The symptom lists you find online are often written for children.
 A boy running around in class.
 That does not look like what an adult with ADHD goes through.
+The way ADHD shows up in children is a different picture, and I cover it on its own page.
 Here is what it actually looks like.

 Task paralysis.
 You know exactly what you need to do.
 You know it matters.
 You know it takes twenty minutes.
 And yet you stay stuck for hours.
-This is not regular procrastination.
+This is what people mean by ADHD paralysis, and it is not regular procrastination.
 It is physical.
 Your brain refuses to engage.
+It overlaps with executive dysfunction: the systems that should hand you the first step simply do not fire.
+I go deeper into this and the rest on the adult ADHD symptoms page.

 Time blindness.
 People with ADHD live in two time zones: now, and not now.
 Anything that is not immediate does not really exist.
 That is why deadlines always arrive "by surprise" even though you have known about them for weeks.